-Cooper has adopted and implemented its Ethics and Business Conduct Policy, which applies to the Company and all of its worldwide divisions, subsidiaries and affiliated companies and is to be followed by all employees.
+Cooper has adopted and implemented its Ethics and Business Conduct Policy worldwide across all divisions, subsidiaries and affiliated companies and is to be followed by all employees.
 Employees who commit a material violation of the Ethics and Business Conduct Policy may face disciplinary action, up to and including termination of employment.
-Materiality of a violation shall be determined on a case by case basis by the Governance Committee and shall be based on the Committee's business judgment in its sole discretion.
+Materiality of a violation shall be determined on a case-by-case basis by the Governance Committee and shall be based on the Committee's business judgment in its sole discretion.
 All employees certify on an annual basis that they have received, read, and been trained on the Ethics and Business Conduct Policy.